Pankajr07/Excel--personal-finance-analytics/README.md

 This project is part of my analytics portfolio as an **aspiring Data / Reporting Analyst**.

 It demonstrates my ability to:

-- work with real financial transaction data
+- work with real financial data
-- clean and structure messy exports into usable tables
+- clean and structure messy exports
-- summarise and visualise key metrics in Excel
+- build meaningful summaries
+- visualize insights clearly
-- extract practical insights about spending behaviour.
+- explain spending patterns and behaviour

+---